viewflex/ligero-docs/README.md

 ### Repository `PublisherRepositoryInterface`

 The Repository Pattern specifies a separation of the domain layer from the storage layer.
-This doesn't mean a complete decoupling - the `BasePublisherRepository` (storage) has access to the public methods of the `PublisherApi` (domain) in order to do it's job better.
+This doesn't mean a complete decoupling - while the `PublisherApi` (domain) has access to the Repository (storage), the Repository also has access to the public methods of the `PublisherApi` in order to do it's job better.

-The `PublisherApi` provides the `Publisher` with access to the Repository; the Publisher then decorates the results and makes them available to the wider application as specified by the `PublisherInterface`.The key relationship in the Repository Pattern as implemented here is the one between the domain and the storage - this applies not only to the PublisherApi as used to provide CRUD functionality, but to the business domains that will implement this pattern to represent their own specialized functionality.
+The `PublisherApi` provides the `Publisher` with access to the Repository; the `Publisher` then makes the results available to the wider application as specified by the `PublisherInterface`.
+The key relationship in the pattern implemented here is the one between the domain and the storage - this applies not only to the `PublisherApi` as used to provide CRUD functionality, but to the business domains that will implement this pattern to represent their own specialized functionality.

 The base Repository uses Eloquent/Query Builder to take advantage of collections, but if needed to improve speed, it can also be decorated, in the same way as Publishers, to use raw SQL, or an entirely different storage endpoint.
-The `BasePublisherRepository` of the package may be used as a base for all application domains to use, decorate or extend.
-Configurable caching and logging of queries is handled automatically.
+The `BasePublisherRepository` class may be used as a base for all application domains to use or extend.

 These are the methods of `PublisherRepositoryInterface`: